cmugpi/cmugpi.github.io/topics/latex/index.md

 focus on just writing the content.
 Instead of fiddling with fonts and changing the appearance of the document, you can focus on its content.
-One final reason is that because LaTeX is plain text, you can use your favorite text editor (i.e.
-Vim) to edit content written in LaTeX.
+One final reason is that because LaTeX is plain text, you can use your favorite text editor (i.e. vim) to edit content written in LaTeX.

 Most computer science classes which posses some aspect of theory to them as well as many upper-level math classes expect their documents to be submitted as PDFs